 The Bachelor of Business Studies is composed of seven areas:

-1. Field course Business Studies:accounting and accounts, marketing, company taxation, production & logistics and theory of the Firm
+1. Basics of business studies: accounting and accounts, marketing, company taxation, production & logistics and theory of the Firm

-2. Field Course Economics: microeconomics, macroeconomics and economic and financial policy
+2. Basics of economics: microeconomics, macroeconomics and economic and financial policy

 3. Methods: mathematics, statistics and project management

-4. Major: International Entrepreneurship, Management and Marketing (IEM²), Accounting, Finance and Taxation (AFT), Logistics, Behavioural Economics and Sports Economics
+4. Major: (1) International Entrepreneurship, Management and Marketing (IEM²); (2) Accounting, Finance and Taxation (AFT); (3) Logistics; (4) Behavioural Economics and (5) Sports Economics

 5. Compulsory-elective courses: Econometrics, Operations Research, Scientific Research Methods in Economics, Management of digital Innovations, Dynamic Research Methods or Applied Methods of Empirical Marketing Research

-General studies provide the career-related proportion of the degree program, supplementing the technical component administered by the major.
 They comprise 25% of the degree, imparting study techniques and key qualifications necessary for a career outside the field of education.
-The purpose of the general studies is to help students to develop the general competencies that are essential for professional orientation and qualification.
-These courses can be specialised courses (e.g. sustainable management and law) or methodological courses (e.g. analysis of economic data).
+The purpose of the general study courses is to help students develop the general competencies that are essential for professional orientation and qualification.
+These courses can be specialized courses (e.g. sustainable management and law) or methodological courses (e.g. analysis of economic data).

 Compulsory, elective and optional

 All courses during the first three semesters are compulsory courses.
 Compulsory-elective courses are offered during the second half of the study program.